HTTPWorkshop/httpworkshop.github.io/index.md

 </div>

-Lots of people have ideas about the future of HTTP, but don't have a chance to discuss their ideas with others.
-Because the uses of HTTP differ so greatly -- even between browsers and Web servers -- it's difficult to understand all of the impact of a proposal without getting a number of people in the room.
+Lots of people have ideas about the future of HTTP, but don't have a chance to discuss them with others.
+Because the uses of the protocol differ so greatly -- even between browsers and Web servers -- it's difficult to understand all of the impact of a proposal without getting a number of people in the room.